-Stage 1 – Healthy
+Stage 1 – Healthy and strong

 Stage 2 – Falling apart